IcarusTheFly/user-management-api/README.md

 I believe E2E tests are the best way to test a system.
 However, it makes more sense to test a FrontEnd together with the API.
 That ensures that everything works properly together.
 Using `Cypress` would be my choice for this.

+#### Validations

+We should add in the future more extensive validations for the API.
+For example, we can add regular expressions to check if an email is valid, or if a password is strong enough.

 ### Load balancing

 In a large system, where various server are set up together, it's important to have a way to balance the load between them.
 In the past I worked with NginX and HAProxy to set up rate limiting and load balancing.